Welcome to HaDeX GUI!

 Test

-The empty values (e.q. `Frac DU`) mean there was not sufficient data for this peptide.
+The table presents data from the chosen x plot range.
+The empty values (e.q. `Frac DU`) means there was not sufficient data for this peptide.
 Abbreviations from the table: DU - deuterium uptake, Frac - fractional, Theo - theoretical, U(value) - uncertainty of value.

 Select parameters for the plot